-A budget group can contain campaigns from any supported search engine account.
-That is, campaigns from Google Ads, Bing Ads, and Yahoo!
-Japan can be grouped together as long as the campaigns use the same currency.
+A budget group can contain multiple campaigns from any supported search engine account.
+Google Ads, Bing Ads, Yahoo!
+Japan and campaigns from other account types can be in the same group if the campaigns use the same currency.

 While a budget group can contain many campaigns, a campaign can belong to only one budget group at a time.

-Fundamentally, a budget plan specifies an amount that you want to spend, and a time range (week, month, quarter, year) in which to spend the budget and achieve your advertising goals.
+Fundamentally, a budget plan specifies an amount that you want to spend and a time range (week, month, quarter, year) in which to spend the budget to achieve your advertising goals.

-The plan includes a budget pacing chart and allocation table to help you visualize the details and view budget pacing.
-You can use the graphs and allocation table to track and report on performance relative to an amount that you want to spend, view spend estimates for segments of the plan, and set different weekly or daily allocations.
+A plan includes graphs that show projections or estimates of spend, a budget pacing chart, and includes an allocation table to help you to visualize the incremental spend and see how the budget might be spent over the specified time frame.
+You can use the graphs and allocation table to track and report on performance relative to an amount that you want to spend, view estimated spend for each plan segment, and set one or more intermediate targets.

 The budget pacing chart graphs the estimated, target, and actual spend during a plan.

 The budget allocation table shows the total budget, segmented by week or day, with estimated and actual cumulative amounts, and the estimated and actual key performance indicator (revenue, clicks, CPA, or conversions).

 Search Ads 360 uses historical performance data to estimate performance and only recommends allocations in each budget plan.

 Search Ads 360 reports on the performance of all budget groups and campaigns collectively, and on individual budget groups and plans, enabling you to compare actual spend with your targeted budget.
 Learn more about budget reporting.